 Treating Patients with Opioid Use Disorders

 We understand the futility of regulations and government actions in the face of the drug addiction crisis if providers aren’t taking action.
 Additionally, we know that treating patients who present with opioid addiction can be complex.
 These patients can be more complex than other populations, but we owe more to these people trapped in our imperfect healthcare system.
-Far too few people living with opioid addiction will ever seek help for their condition.
+Far too few people living with opioid addiction will ever seek opioid addiction treatment for their condition.
 This is why we must look at the dismal engagement rates and strive to do more.

 What can we do?
 Some of the steps that would help include: